NoerGitKat/nodejs-sample-project/README.md

 ## 💻 Getting Started

-This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Before you can setup the project, you need to make sure you've got the required software.
+Follow the steps:

 1. Download Node.js